-iPad Solar Charger built into a Case
+iPad Solar Charger built into a case and Loaded with Features

 An iPad solar cover with up to an average 10 Days Use!!!